amasmiller/savaccine/README.md

 ## What is this page?

-This project is used bby https://amasmiller.com/savaccine/ to show availablity of the COVID-19 vaccine in San Antonio, TX.
+This project is used by https://amasmiller.com/savaccine/ to show availablity of the COVID-19 vaccine in San Antonio, TX.

 ## How does it work?

 Vaccine provider websites are periodically queried to look for presence or absence of phrases like "currently no vaccine".

-`index.php` is the website, `vaccineChecker.py` is the background task for finding status.
-See respective README information at the top of each file.
+`index.php` is the website, `vaccineChecker.py` is the background task for querying the websites.
+See respective README information at the top `index.php` / `vaccineChecker.py`.

 ## What if I want to use it for my city?